Skip to content

 Updated:

-Estimated reading time: 14 minutes
+Estimated reading time: 15 minutes

-Using the best ingredients creates the best cookies.
+Using the best ingredients creates the best cookie dough base.
 I name the brands I use in the recipe, so there is no guessing.
 There is a detailed explanation for why I use each brand on the “quality brands” page.

-After decades of working in agriculture and inspecting food production, I’m especially picky about ingredients — these cookies rely on small choices that create big flavor.
+After decades of working in agriculture and advising farmers, I’m especially picky about ingredients — these cookies rely on small choices that create big flavor.
 Using the brands we have listed will ensure that you make great cookies every time.
 These brands not only taste better, but production of each is tightly controlled so the product is consistent.
 The size of the sugar crystal, the amount of protein in the flour, the shape of the salt – all these things will affect the way the cookies bake.
 Cookies are so small that little differences in the ingredients can lead to a big difference in the cookies.
 Some of these brands cost more than other available products, but it’s worth it.
 For some, we include a link to their official websites so you can buy direct and in bulk and often reduce the price.

 • All-Purpose Flour – King Arthur Unbleached All-Purpose Flour has a slightly higher protein amount than Gold Medal – 11.7 percent protein.
 It is good for baking cookies, especially those that are a little more hearty and need some substance.
 King Arthur is an employee-owned company that responsibly sources the wheat for their flours, and it pays off in the taste and quality.
 They have a “never bleached” guarantee, which means their flours don’t have an off taste or unpredictable results that can be caused by bleaching.
 They also carefully calibrate the protein content, which means the flour gives you the same results, every time you bake.